gcb-hub/BLISS/README.md

 ## Typical Analysis and Outputs

-BLISS performs analyses by combining user-specified protein expression prediction models with GWAS summary statistics to identify significant gene-trait associations.
-We offer multiple pre-built sets of protein imputation models tailored for various platforms and ancestries.
+BLISS performs analyses by combining user-specified protein expression prediction models with GWAS summary statistics to identify significant protein-trait associations.
+We offer multiple pre-built sets of protein imputation models tailored for various proteomic platforms and ancestries.
 Users only need to provide GWAS summary data and specify the imputation models to be used.

 ### Input: GWAS Summary Statistics